+▶ Legacy OpROM

+▶ UEFI OpROM

-▶ Legacy OpROM Enables legacy option ROM only.
+Enables legacy option ROM only.

-▶ UEFI OpROM Enables UEFI option ROM only.
+Enables UEFI option ROM only.
 (Default)

+This item is configurable only when CSM Support is set to Always.

-Network stack
+→ Network stack

 Disables or enables booting from the network to install a GPT format OS, such as installing the OS from the Windows Deployment Services server.
 (Default: Disabled)